dmorse/pscfpp/README.md

 periodic structures.
 Subdirectories are organized in a manner similar to that used for the examples/pc directory tree.

 We refer to a directory that contains all of the input files for a single example or a set of very closely related examples as an example directory.
 Each such example directory contains at least one parameter file (usually named "param"), at least one command file (usually named "command"), and an input chemical potential field (w field) file.
+Example directories that contain input files for two or more examples usually contain a single file that contains an initial guess for the chemical potential field, but may contain different parameter or command files for use in different examples.

-Most example directories also contain a shell script named "run" or something similar that can be executed to run the example using the supplied input files and appropriate command line options.
-The simplest way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory (Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory).
-Users may also inspect the text of the run script to see the command used to run the example.
+Example directories that contain files for a single example usually contain a shell script named "run" that can be executed to run the example using the supplied input files.
+The simplest way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory.
+(Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory).
+Users may also inspect the text of such a run script to see the exact command used to run the example.
+Example directories that contain input files for two or more closely related examples may contain several such scripts with names that are variants of "run", each of which can be execute to run a specific example.

-Almost all example directories also contain a script named "clean" that can be executed to remove all output files that are created by running the example.
+Each example directory also usually contains a script named "clean" that can be executed to remove all output files that are created by running the example.

 ## License

 The C++/CUDA version of PSCF is free, open source software.
-It is distributed under the terms of the GNU General Public License as (GPL) published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
+It is distributed under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
 PSCF is distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 See the LICENSE file or the